 Once the proposal is approved, the student works directly with the faculty advisor for the term.
 Because of the flexibility tutorials allow a student for scheduling purposes, a student may see this as an option to develop a tutorial motivated by scheduling - but that consideration must be secondary.
-The student must be the driving force behind the tutorial; the burden of proof for a tutorial - its subject matter, its assignments, book list, work load, and meeting schedule - is incumbent upon the student to prepare.
+The student must be the driving force behind the tutorial; the tutorial proposal and the tutorial itself-- its subject matter, its assignments, book list, work load, and meeting schedule - is entirely the responsibility of the student.
 The only roles of the GLS office are to a) ensure that the advisor is appropriate to the tutorial, and b) that the tutorial proposal meets all of the criteria, as outlined below.